Skip to Main Content

 Search tips -- Digital Georgetown

 Digital Georgetown is the repository for all items digitized by the Library.
 Staff is committed to identifying important areas of Booth collections and placing them online to provide access to as many as people as possible.
-It is important to not that the digitized collections are only a small subset of Booth holdings.
+It is important to note that the digitized collections are only a small subset of Booth holdings.

 Digitized printed texts, such as typeset documents, newspapers and other University publications, also enable researchers to search for phrases within the text.
 Open the document and press ctrl-f for the search bar.